codevence/fair-wizard-guide/docs/applications/analytics/users.rst

 By clicking on the first or last name of a user, we can open that user detail.
 The user detail has two tabs and details.
 The tabs are as follows:

 - Projects
-- user Groups
+- User Groups

 The :guilabel:`Projects` and :guilabel:`User Groups` tabs show the number of respective items.
-In the :guilabel:`Projects` tab we can the list of projects which this user is part of and their role in the project.
-In the :guilabel:`user Groups` tab we can see list of user groups this user is member or owner of and the group visibility.
+In the :guilabel:`Projects` tab, we can see the list of projects this user is part of and their role in the project.
+In the :guilabel:`User Groups` tab, we can see the list of user groups where this user is a member or owner and the group visibility.

 The user details on the right side shows additional user metadata, such as role, email, or affiliation.